 Outside of my startup goals, I also have other goals that I’m excited to pursue in the coming years.
 As you might have guessed from this blog, writing is one of my hobbies, and I’d like to be a published author one day.
 Tutoring and mentoring others is also something I’ve enjoyed in the past – I’m toying with the idea of working as a part-time tutor/mentor.
-Lastly, I intend to give a significant portion of my savings to charitable causes.
+Lastly, I intend to give a significant portion of my savings to charitable causes, and have already put $300,000 in a donor-advised-fund.
 If any of my startups become successful, I also plan to start a charitable foundation and become actively involved in philanthropy.

 Ultimately for me, that’s what financial independence is all about, and why it is all worth it.
 It’s not about sitting on a beach and drinking your life away.
 It’s about having the freedom to pursue your life purpose, whatever it may be, and however impractical it may be.